-See Chapter 2 for detailed language of alternatives.
+\See Chapter 2 for detailed language of alternatives.
 Preferred indicated in bold.

-2 and 3 would require private recreational anglers to complete training specific to fishing for snapper grouper species in conjunction with the private recreational permit.
-If the required training is utilized by recreational anglers, Alternatives 2 and 3 could provide increased survivorship and reduced mortality of discarded snapper grouper species, thus resulting in both short and long-term positive biological effects to snapper grouper species.
+by recreational anglers, Alternatives 2 and 3 could provide increased survivorship and reduced mortality of discarded snapper grouper species, thus resulting in both short and long-term positive biological effects to snapper grouper species.
 Biological benefits, if realized, would be greatest under Alternative 2, followed by Alternative 3, and Alternative 1 (No Action).